bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1204_override_init_method.md

 }
 ```
 #### Override Init
-You may override the init method within the `Tesla` class.
+You may override the init method in the `Tesla` class.
 Let us add a print statement when you call the init method.

 ```swift
 class ModelS: Tesla {